• Skip to primary navigation

 Since this pasta has a sauce, you can cover it and warm it in the oven, or microwave it.
 To keep from over cooking it, let it come to room temperature before reheating.

-Lemon Chicken and Pasta FAQs
+Chicken and Lemon Pasta FAQs

 Dried herbs will keep their flavor for 1-3 years.